-- 41. Under 28 U.S.C. § 1332 (a)(1), the Plaintiff resides in Kansas, the amount in controversy exceeds \$75,000.00 and all other parties reside or have their principal place of business in other states or a foreign country.
+- 40. Upon information and belief other foreign and domestic entities and individuals may be involved and may be added as additional information is obtained through discovery.
+(The John and Jane Does.) - 41.
+Upon information and belief under 28 U.S.C. § 1331, Plaintiff, on behalf of himself and on behalf of all other moviegoers, who themselves paid to see Citizenfour, expended funds that instead of going to the United States Treasury have instead wrongly been conveyed to certain named Defendants and as yet unknown others, thus based upon the fiduciary breaches of the Defendants and other equitable issues, Plaintiff raises a federal question claim for relief. - 42.
+In addition to the direct financial stake of Plaintiff and those upon whose behalf he brings suit, the injury in fact under Article III of the Constitution for which Plaintiff seeks redress is not limited to economic injuries and interests but also because he falls within the zone of interest in a derivative action on behalf of the American Public to support and enforce a constructive trust by the United States Government. - 43.
+Under 28 U.S.C. § 1332 (a)(1), the Plaintiff resides in Kansas, the amount in controversy exceeds \$75,000.00 and all other parties reside or have their principal place of business in other states or a foreign country.
 He sues in both his individual capacity and as a representative of other similarly situated Plaintiffs.
-He also sues on behalf of the United States of America in the nature of a private attorney general, under theories of a derivative action, as well as a third party beneficiary of any relevant agreement[s] Defendant Snowden executed and other obligations he breached. - 42.
-Defendant Snowden is sued in his individual capacity and in his capacity as a former government official/employee and/or contractor, who breached his fiduciary duties to the United States and the American people. - 43.
-Upon information and belief there are others who may seek to benefit from the commercialization of the film, i.e. the John and Jane Does.
+He also sues on behalf of the United States of America in the nature of a private attorney general, under theories of a derivative action, as well as a third party beneficiary of any relevant agreement[s] Defendant Snowden executed and other obligations he breached. - 44.
+Defendant Snowden is sued in his individual capacity and in his capacity as a former government official/employee and/or contractor, who breached his fiduciary duties to the United States and the American people.

+45. Upon information and belief there are others who may seek to benefit from the commercialization of the film, i.e. the John and Jane Does.